Food Safety – An Overview

 Criminal prosecution against corporations and individuals for violations of food regulations is the ultimate enforcement tool for the FDA and FSIS.
 Offenses may be prosecuted as misdemeanors or felonies, and penalties may involve fines or imprisonment.
 The legal standard for individual criminal liability under the FDCA is set forth in United States v.
 Park, 421 U.S. 658 (1975).
 The U.S. Supreme Court held that the FDCA is a strict liability law with respect to responsible corporate officials, meaning that corporate officials can be responsible irrespective of whether he or she had actual knowledge of the violative condition.

 Food safety regulation also intersects with developing international standards.
 The Codex Alimentarius Commission was created in 1962 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 Codex is the major international mechanism for encouraging fair international trade in food while promoting the health and economic interests of consumers.
 Within the United States, officials from the USDA and the FDA work to coordinate Codex activities.

-Under the PPIA and FMIA, the FSIS is responsible for determining the equivalence of other countries’ meat and poultry safeguards.
+Under the FMIA and PPIA, FSIS is responsible for determining the equivalence of other countries’ meat and poultry safeguards.
 A foreign plant cannot ship products to the United States unless the FSIS has certified that its country has a program that provides a level of protection that is at least equivalent to the United States system.
-In addition, the FSIS operates a reinspection program at United States border entry points.
+In addition, FSIS operates a reinspection program at United States border entry points.